Homeomorphisms between compact subsets of real numbers: Abstract

 \section{Abstract}

-We present here a reduction of properties (invariants) of compact sets of real numbers to properties of countable orders.
-Discussed here is also an embedding property of some compact sets that are called t$\mathbb R$-sets.
-Among others, it is proved that there are exactly $\omega_1$ many non-homeomorphic t$\mathbb R$-sets.
+We first present a reduction of properties of compact sets of real numbers to properties of countable orders.
+Then discuss a variant of homogeneity of compact subsets of real numbers, focusing on the family of $t$-sets.
+Finally, we prove that there are exactly $\omega_1$ many non-homeomorphic $t$-sets.